xhiroga/FramePack/README.md

 FramePack-Dev is a fork that adds the following features to FramePack and FramePack LoRAReady.

 - Standalone execution.
-Just run `uv run demo_gradio.py`.
+Run `uv run demo_gradio.py`
-- Select LoRA directory.
+- Add extra model directories. `--extra-model-paths-config`
 - Embedding metadata to the generated video.

 ## Disclaimer